 First and foremost you'll need something for your sprouts to grow in.

 You can look online for all sorts of containers to use for making your sprouts.
 But my all-time favorite and super easy-to-use-ultra-non-high-techy tools are sprouting trays.

 Here's what they look like.
-They measure 8 inches x 10 inches x 2 inches high, and they function not only as a sprouter, but as a crisper.
+They measure 8 inches or so in diameter and they're about 2 inches high, and they function not only as a sprouter, but as a crisper.
 This allows you to store your sprouts in the fridge and they'll stay crispy and of the utmost in fresh.